 Maurice is a social development and project management expert.
 Prior to setting up wise - philanthropy advisors, he founded and was for several years, Programme Director at Casa Alianza Nicaragua, an international NGO dedicated to the defence and rehabilitation of street children.
 He was subsequently in charge of research on the topic of child soldiers at the International Committee of the Red Cross, and later became Regional Director for Latin America and the Caribbean at Terre des hommes Lausanne.
 Maurice draws on a broad and multifaceted experience in the social development field and has visited or collaborated with over 300 projects in over to 35 countries.
-He was treasurer of The World Scout Organisation for 6 years and is currently board member of Swiss Philanthropy Foundation, Médecin du Monde and Cansearch.
+He was treasurer of The World Scout Organisation for 6 years and board member of Médecins du Monde in Switzerland.
+He is currently board member of Swiss Philanthropy Foundation and Cansearch.

 Martial has been managing projects in fields such as local economic development and human rights in South East Europe and Caucasus.
 He used to work, first as Field Director in Montenegro and Bosnia-Herzegovina, then as Regional Coordinator for the Association of Local Democracy Agencies (AADL).
 He managed a team of 22 project managers from 6 different countries implementing projects sponsored by the European Commission; different Foreign Ministries and Swiss Agency for Development.